Home Members Science Telescopes & Instrumentation Join Us!

 Abstract

-We present new follow-up observations of two ultra-diffuse galaxies (UDGs), part of a total sample of five chosen for their distorted morphologies, suggestive of tidal influence.
-Using Hubble Space Telescope Advanced Camera for Surveys F555W and F814W imaging, we identify 8+/-2 globular clusters (GCs) in KUG 0203-Dw1 and 6+/-2 in KDG 013, abundances that are fairly typical for normal dwarf galaxies of similar stellar mass.
-Jansky Very Large Array data reveal a clear HI detection of KUG 0203-Dw1 with a gas mass estimate of log(MHI/Msun) < 7.4 and evidence of active stripping by the host.
-HI gas is found near the location of KDG~013 but is likely unrelated to the UDG itself due to the morphology and the numerous gas tails within the host group.
-Given that these UDGs have GC abundances typical for galaxies at their luminosity, these findings suggest that they likely originated as normal dwarf galaxies that have been subjected to significant stripping and tidal heating, causing them to become more diffuse.
-These two UDGs complete a sample of five exhibiting tidal features in the Canada-France-Hawaii Telescope Legacy Survey area (CFHTLS; ~150 sq deg), including UDGs with and without UV emission, indicative of recent star formation.
-Four UDGs in this sample, consistent with dwarfs `puffed-up' by tidal interactions, contrast with an outlier, suggesting a dwarf merger origin.
-These findings indicate that tidal heating of dwarfs is a viable formation pathway for UDGs.
+We present new follow-up observations of two ultra-diffuse galaxies (UDGs) selected for their distorted morphologies and tidal features, suggestive of tidal influence.
+Using Hubble Space Telescope Advanced Camera for Surveys F555W and F814W imaging, we identify $8\pm2$ globular clusters (GCs) in KUG 0203-Dw1 and $6\pm2$ in KDG 013, abundances typical for normal dwarf galaxies of similar stellar mass.
+Jansky Very Large Array data reveal a clear HI detection of KUG 0203-Dw1 with a gas mass estimate of $\log{M_{\rm{HI}}/M_{\odot}}\lesssim 7.4$ and evidence of active stripping by the host, while KDG 013 has no clear gas detection.
+The UDGs likely originated as normal dwarf galaxies that have been subjected to significant stripping and tidal heating, causing them to become more diffuse.
+These two UDGs complete a sample of five exhibiting tidal features in the full Canada-France-Hawaii Telescope Legacy Survey area (CFHTLS; $\sim150^{2}$ deg).
+These tidally influenced UDGs exhibit diversse properties; one stands out as a potential result of a dwarf merger, while the remainder suggest tidal heating origins.
+We also cannot conclusively rule out that these galaxies became UDGs in the field before processing by the group environment, underscoring the need for broader searches of diffuse galaxies to better understand the impact of galaxy interactions.

-Generated at 2024-11-11 21:22:53.835920-07:00.
+Generated at 2025-01-06 21:22:22.379825-07:00.

 Ask Questions in our GitHub Discussion